-The groups have a limited number of students (6-8) to maximise the education process and to allow each student access to the resources.
+The groups have a limited number of students (maximum 10) to maximise the education process and to allow each student access to the resources.
 The LEGO Mindstorms EV3 robots we use are the education industry standard and are used throughout the world in schools and competitions.

-Every hour of class the students must pass one mini challenge (sometimes two).
-Each month they will have to sit another test and at the end of each module, there will be a final challenge.
+After each class, the students must pass one mini-challenge (sometimes two).
+Each month they will have to sit another test, and at the end of all modules, there will be a final challenge.